A look at in-camera performance between all the most popular SD memory cards in the Canon M6 mark II.

 |Toshiba Exceria Pro||106.88||Amazon|

 These are the best UHS-II cards and top brands right now.
 I left the Lexar 2000x off the list even though it was the fastest card.
 I’m a little concerned with them as a brand right now based on reviews I’m seeing and haven’t been recommending them lately.
 Most bad reviews for the Delkin cards are coming from Panasonic shooters.
 Their cameras hate most brands of cards and Panasonic has yet to expand the memory card compatibility of the firmware.
-Delkin is safe to use in Canon cameras.
+Delkin is safe to use in Canon cameras, however be careful where you buy Delkin, it looks like there are some counterfeit cards in the wild right now

 Top 5 Best Cards For Casual Photography